FOUNDATIONS AND APPLICATIONS OF EMERGENCE

 OPEN CALLS AND POSITIONS

 FAEME will be advertising various open calls for visitor programs, workshops as well as PhD and postdoctoral EMERGENCE fellowship positions throughout the period 2022-2027.
+See Emergence Fellows for information about the postdoctoral fellows.
 In addition FAEME will be organising various activities and events including a regular series of Emergence seminars.
-Current open calls include:
+Current open calls and past calls include:

 FAEME | BOARD AND CORE GROUP